Bangladesh profileA chronology of key events:

 2013 December - Supreme Court upholds death sentence on Islamist leader Abdul Kader Mullah of the Jamaat-e-Islami party, who was convicted in February of crimes against humanity during the 1971 war of independence.

-2014 January - Prime Minister Sheikh Hasina gains a third term in elections.
+2014 January - Opposition BNP boycotts parliamentary elections, Prime Minister Sheikh Hasina returnde for third term in office.